steven-n-wilson/love-my-movies/README.md

 - [ ] A good html/css layout of your own.
 - [ ] Modularize everything with files and functions.
 - [ ] Use javascript to "Click and show more details of the movie"
+- [ ] IT WILL NOT RUN under python, but Docker, you must provide under the [README's Usage](#usage) how to run it using Docker commands